kioshoe/quizlet/README.md

 It's currently written to accomodate multiple choice questions with 4 possible choices.
 This can be adapted to your needs by changing the quiz function.

-Sample csv files with questions and the saved text file have been provided in the repository.
+Sample questions and quiz results have been provided in the repository.